Hunyadi’s first large battle against the Turks, 1441

 As the newly appointed Captain of Nándorfehérvár / Belgrade, he was frequently visiting the fort.
 We remember that Belgrade had been reinforced by the remaining men of the king and major construction works were taking place.
 Here you can read about this part of the history:

 When Hunyadi was away in 1440 because his sword was needed to help the new king, Ulászló aka Władysław (1424-1444), the Ottomans tried to take Nándorfehérvár / Belgrade but they were repelled.

-Bey Iszhák or Izsák (Isaac?) the new lord of Szendrő (Smederovo) Castle was destroying the area of the Száva river with a bigger army during the summer of 1441.
-To his bad luck, Hunyadi was visiting Belgrade at that time.
-Hunyadi decided to take revenge on him, hearing that the Bey’s new target is Belgrade itself.
+Bey Iszhák or Izsák (Isaac?) the new lord of Szendrő (Smederovo) Castle was destroying the area of the Száva River with a bigger army during the summer of 1441.
+To his bad luck, Hunyadi was visiting Nándorfehérvár (Belgrade) at that time.
+Hunyadi decided to take revenge on him, hearing that the Bey’s new target is Nándorfehérvár itself.

 Hunyadi summoned the army of Baron Újlaki Miklós who joined him.
-He took most of the soldiers from Belgrade with him and set out against the approaching enemy to get him while the Ottomans are on the march.
+He took most of the soldiers from Nándorfehérvár with him and set out against the approaching enemy to get him while the Ottomans were on the march.
 It was easy to spot the coming enemy because the villages were burning where they showed up.

 The Ottoman and the Christian advance guards clashed at the village of Császárhalma whereas Bey Iszhák attacked with his entire army at once, scattering the scouts.